The

 new growth will flower profusely in spring and summer.

-Most of the slender stems become detached during winter but someone
+Most of the slender stems become detached during winter, but some

-advise to help plant pruning all the top growth in autumn to encourage
+pruning all the top growth in autumn, to encourage

 it to produce stems with terminal flowers in the spring.